 All final candidates must successfully pass a thorough criminal background check.

-Please submit a cover letter, resume, writing sample (preferably a contract or agreement) and three professional references via e-mail no later than September 27, 2017 to:
+Please submit a cover letter, resume, writing sample (preferably a contract or agreement) and three professional references via e-mail to:

 State Services Section

 Deadline to apply: October 13, 2017

 Downtown Denver based trial law firm, Childs McCune, seeks litigation attorney with 2-8 yrs. exp., able to take lead on depos and 2nd chair trials.
 Ideal candidate has strong stand-up skills/ability to think on their feet.
 Excel. research/writing.
 Leadership, professional, community, charitable acts, academic perf. valued.
 Licensed in CO.
 Competitive salary/benefits.
 Partnership track opportunity.
 Send cover letter/resume/references/writing sample to Melinda Strickland at email@example.com

 Denver International Airport-Senior Assistant City Attorney (posted 9/8/17)